foxtrotington/butterfly/README.md

 Getting Started: (Gathering Data)

-1
+1.
 Clone everything from our github via: git clone https://github.com/foxtrotington/butterfly.git Aquire data via running the Final_Request_Solution.py script in the PythonSDM folder of this github Run the kensakulizer.py script
 How to Use: (Running the SDM).

-2
+2.
-go to "PythonSDM" folder
+Go to "PythonSDM" folder

-3
+3.
-run "get_observation_data_run_sdm.sh"
+Run "get_observation_data_run_sdm.sh"

-you will see the SDM result divided by taxon id, year and month in "output" folder on the root directory.
+You will see the SDM result divided by taxon id, year and month in "output" folder on the root directory.
 Is there is no observation in a month in a year for a taxon id, the folder does not exist.

 If you just want the observation data from iNaturalist, run "data-puller.py" and you will get all observation raw data as csv files with the taxon id recorded in "taxon-id.txt".